Financial Education for Securities, Banking, & Insurance Professionals.

 Guides professionals in examining the retirement planning process, fact finding, methods of analyzing facts, retirement planning software and sales tracking.
 Discusses the role of Social Security, Medicare, Medicaid and tax policies in retirement planning and the suitability of various accumulation vehicles, such as stocks, bonds, mutual funds, life insurance and annuities for retirement planning.
 Explains how retirement planning creates estate planning needs and addresses payout options, spousal benefits and investment strategies.

 Includes: text by Okumura, Foundations of Retirement Planning, with workbook.

 Offers an introduction to estate planning and the role life insurance plays in the planning process.
 Discusses how different types of property are transferred during life and at death, and the tax implications of not planning.
 Also presents the steps required to settle an estate and discusses the importance of having a will, the gift and estate transfer tax system, state death and estate taxes, trusts and planning estates of business owners.

 Includes: text by Stevick, Foundations of Estate Planning, with workbook.

 FA 290 Ethics for the Financial Services Professional

 Provides a practical framework for making ethical business decisions in the financial services industry.
-This course examines legal, compliance and practice standards that apply to the financial services professional.
-The course also investigates ethical approaches to placing financial products, determining suitability and assessing risk.
+This ethical module examines legal, compliance and practice standards that apply to the financial services professional.
+It also investigates ethical approaches to placing financial products, determining suitability and assessing risk.
 Concludes with a final exam, which also must be taken if state continuing education credits are sought.
-Course format is textbook self-study, with online exam (requires a proctor).
+The format is textbook self-study, with online exam (requires a proctor).
 (Students licensed in New York take paper exams.)
 Exam is required for state CE credit.